Updated on May 17, 2023

 The springtail earns its reputation for the incredibly high jumps it makes when startled or in danger.
 However, this ability to spook the unsuspecting doesn’t mean they’re malicious.

-Keep reading to learn about springtails, how to get rid of them from your home or pool, and keep them from coming back.
+Keep reading to learn about these tiny athletes, how to get rid of springtails from your home or pool, and keep them from coming back.

 Getting to Know Springtails